viniciuskloppel/kite/README.md

 - `skipPreflight`: `boolean` (optional) - Whether to skip preflight transaction checks (default: false)

 ### Example

+Here's an example of sending a transaction with a SOL transfer instruction:

 ```typescript
 const feePayer = await connection.createWallet({